Silicone Hardness Selection Guide: From Shore A 10° to 80° — Which Is Right for Your Application?

 Medical Grade LSR Liquid Silicone Breathing Mask Parts: High Quality & Precision Mass Production

 A well-known Taiwanese respiratory medical device manufacturer commissioned us to produce silicone cushions for their new sleeping masks.
-Requirements: Must comply with FDA food-grade and ISO 10993 biocompatibility standards, with flash strictly controlled below 0.03mm, and zero human oil contamination during manufacturing...
+Requirements: Must comply with FDA food-grade and ISO 10993 biocompatibility standards, with flash strictly controlled to minimal levels, and zero human oil contamination during manufacturing...

 ▲ Medical-grade clean, biocompatibility-tested LSR breathing mask cushion produced by Jun-Hsiang